matheus-pereira/elric/packages/jest-docblock/README.md

-# jest-docblock
+# elric-docblock

-`jest-docblock` is a package that can extract and parse a specially-formatted comment called a "docblock" at the top of a file.
+`elric-docblock` is a package that can extract and parse a specially-formatted comment called a "docblock" at the top of a file.

 A docblock looks like this: